32blit/32blit-sdk/docs/Windows-VisualStudio.md

 Make sure you install C++ desktop development support.

-You will also need to download SDL2 development libraries from the [SDL homepage](https://www.libsdl.org/download-2.0.php).
-Here find the latest version of the VC development libraries (at the time of this writing SDL2-devel-2.0.10-VC.zip).
-Additionally, download SDL2_image from [here](https://www.libsdl.org/projects/SDL_image/) (SDL2_image-devel-2.0.5-VC.zip).
+You will also need SDL2 development libraries and the SDL2_image library.

+* Download SDL2 development libraries from the [SDL homepage](https://www.libsdl.org/download-2.0.php).
+Here find the latest version of the VC development libraries (at the time of this writing *SDL2-devel-2.0.14-VC.zip*).
+* Download SDL2_image from [here](https://www.libsdl.org/projects/SDL_image/) (*SDL2_image-devel-2.0.5-VC.zip*).

 Place these in the `vs\sdl\` folder.
 You will need to merge the include/lib directories.